benchoncy/devops-masters-itia-ca1/README.md

 ```

 Additionally, the build AMI image and Snapshot should be deregistered/deleted from AWS under `EC2 > AMIs` and `EC2 > Snapshots` respectively.

+> Note: This repo is part of a university assignment, assume all decisions made for experimentation and learning and not for long-term maintainability.